These are the functional and non-functional requirements for roadmapped efforts, according to the FURPS model.

 4. Indexer maintains state history

-5. Indexer provides RPC endpoints for querying LSSA state
+5. Indexer provides RPC endpoints for querying LEZ state

 1. Programs have defined interface exposing input/output accounts and contextual information (block number, random oracle, etc.)

-1. Programs can call other programs deployed on LSSA
+1. Programs can call other programs deployed on LEZ

 1. Channel Balance management